mark-artim/EmployeeTracker/README.md

 ## How to Contribute
-If you fell web pages are a passing fad and terminal applications are making a comeback then feel free to fork and make pull requests.
+If you feel web pages are a passing fad and terminal applications are making a comeback then feel free to fork and make pull requests.

 ## Tests
 **There are no unit or other tests for this project**<BR>